What Runs But Never Walks

 While rivers are the most obvious answer, the riddle can be interpreted in more creative ways.
 Let’s consider some alternative answers:

-A Program or Software: In computing, a program is said to "run" when it's executing.
+• A Program or Software: In computing, a program is said to "run" when it's executing.
 This is an abstract interpretation that emphasizes the process of continuous execution without any physical movement.

 Engineering Marvels: Canals and Aqueducts

 Human ingenuity has enabled us to create artificial channels that “run” water, mirroring the natural flow of rivers.
 Canals and aqueducts are prime examples.
 These structures, designed to transport water for irrigation, navigation, or hydropower, display the "runs but never walks" characteristic.
-These systems often require complex engineering solutions to overcome geographical challenges, showcasing our ability to harness and control water flow.
+And these systems often require complex engineering solutions to overcome geographical challenges, showcasing our ability to harness and control water flow.
 Though man-made, they effectively demonstrate the principle of continuous flow without locomotion.

 The Metaphorical River: Flow and Change